louis-tru/quark/docs/CURRENT_WORK.md

 Remaining validation/stabilization:

 - broader Linux runtime validation of platform presentation and additional drivers;
+- Linux rendering performance and visual-quality work, with ordinary-DPI text rasterization/filtering quality as the main visible issue;
 - Vulkan CAPA runtime validation;
 - broader runtime validation across Android and desktop Vulkan drivers;
 - re-enable the currently disabled macOS GL `readPixels()` path only after its behavior is validated.

+## Linux Platform Notes

+- Linux clipboard uses the X11 `CLIPBOARD` selection through the application's hidden service window.
+It currently supports ordinary `UTF8_STRING` transfers.
+  The normal X11 loop receives `SelectionNotify` and wakes the requesting thread; no synchronous task is posted to the main loop.
+A successful external read is cached by taking selection ownership, so a following `hasText()`/`getText()` call does not request the same text again.
+ICCCM `INCR`, legacy encodings, and clipboard-manager persistence after process exit are not implemented yet.

 ## Deferred Non-Vulkan Work